Poortugal; Where all dreams are shattered and all nightmares begin

 If you see something that looks good in Portugal, it is because it was paid for by the EU, like the “Vasco da Gama Bridge”, highways and so on.

-Once I was stopped for around 1.5 hours in an endless line of cars that stretched the entire 12 km of the Vasco da Gama Bridge.
-I thought there had been a huge accident, fortunately did not, but to my great astonishment the traffic had practically come to a total halt for the SOLE reason that the Portuguese lemons had all broken down due to engine overheating, in the order of dozens of cars, just because the temperature that day reached 35°C. Laughable and pathetic!
+Once I was stopped for about 1.5 hours in an endless line of cars that stretched the entire 12 km of the Vasco da Gama Bridge.
+I thought there had been a huge accident, fortunately did not, but to my great astonishment the traffic had practically come to a complete standstill for the SOLE reason that the Portuguese lemons had all broken down due to engine overheating, in the order of dozens of cars, just because the temperature that day reached 35°C. Laughable and pathetic!

 Overall, Portugal is probably the dumbest place in the world.

 You start to get really bored in Portugal after spending some time there, there is no stimulation whatsoever.
-After a while you realize how stifling small Portugal is, you find yourself going to the same places over and over again, you start to feel like a fish in an aquarium because there are so few places worth going to, although I really enjoyed some places like “Baia de Cascais” and others because regionally Portugal is very beautiful (although, its natural advantages are very poorly exploited by the Portuguese), probably because, in addition to the fact that these places were really cozy and nature beautiful, there were always a lot of tourists and very few Portuguese, and therefore the energy was very positive, just the opposite of what happens when there are gatherings of Portuguese, then the energy is usually very depressing.
+After a while you realize how stifling small Portugal is, you find yourself going to the same places over and over again, you start to feel like a fish trapped in an aquarium because there are so few places worth going to, although I really enjoyed some places like “Baia de Cascais” and others (at least at the time I was there) because regionally Portugal is very beautiful (although its natural advantages are very poorly exploited and preserved by the Portuguese).
+Probably because, in addition to the fact that these places were really cozy and the nature was beautiful, there were always a lot of tourists and very few Portuguese, and therefore the energy was very positive, just the opposite of what happens when there are gatherings of Portuguese, then the energy is usually very depressing.

 Portuguese State/Public Hospitals are a madhouse, very deficient and can be in some cases potentially deadly should you need their help.
 You can die in a Portuguese hospital for so many arbitrary and idiotic reasons, or be left disabled and sick for life.
-Portuguese medical professionals are severely overworked and underpaid, but often also very incompetent, as well the hospitals seem to have come out of some Middle Eastern setting.
+Portuguese medical professionals are severely overworked and underpaid, but often also very incompetent, and many hospitals seem to have come out of some Middle Eastern setting.

-If you need an ambulance, it can sometimes not arrive in time to save your life, or people simply die in the ambulance, this happens even to pregnant women.
+If you need an ambulance, it may not arrive in time to save your life, or people simply die in the ambulance, this happens even to pregnant women.

-I think that most of the time everything goes well, but the problem is that the probability of something going wrong or very wrong in a Portuguese public hospital is criminally high, nonetheless, I always avoided them, because I don’t feel like playing Russian roulette with my life.
+I think that most of the time everything goes well, but the problem is that the probability of something going wrong or extremely wrong in a Portuguese public hospital is criminally high, nevertheless I always avoided them, because I don’t feel like playing Russian roulette with my life.
+That is, when 112 answers and the ambulance doesn’t take years to get to you.

 Health is not compatible with appointments and medical interventions that take years to schedule.

-In practical terms, the truth is that there is no public/state health service in Portugal, because not only the entire system is very incompetent and dysfunctional, but it’s an even bigger fallacy since often you have to wait months for an appointment with a doctor, and in case you need to be operated on something urgently, often they will tell you that you have to wait years, two, three, four and more… Many times people actually die of the illness waiting for an operation.
+In practical terms, the truth is that there is no public/state health service in Portugal, because not only is the entire system very incompetent and dysfunctional, but it’s an even bigger fallacy because you often have to wait months to see a doctor, and if you need an operation for something urgent, they often tell you that you have to wait years, two, three, four and more… Many times people actually die of the illness while waiting for an operation.

-Of course, you can always pay the private health sector, which I’m not sure if it is so much better, but probably you’ll have to mortgage your house to pay the exorbitant bills.
+Of course, you can always pay the private health sector, which I’m not sure is that much better, but you’ll probably have to mortgage your house to pay the exorbitant bills.
 Also, health insurance in Portugal is often very limited in what it covers (within reasonable prices).

 The better you are as a human being (in every sense), the worse Portugal will treat you.